aarch34/Html-Carousel/README.md

 # Html-Carousel
-A simple webpage for displaying carousel and a modal
+A simple webpage for displaying a carousel